-Rumor: Samsung Galaxy S II breaks cover, along with specs for it and Galaxy Tab IIAlex Wagner - Deputy Managing Editor, News Desk
+Rumor: Samsung Galaxy S II breaks cover, along with specs for it and Galaxy Tab IIAlex Wagner - Editorial Director of News and Content

 There's been a lot of Samsung-related leaks ahead of the company's big MWC event tomorrow, and today we've got even more information on Sammy's two new flagship devices.
 First up, the Galaxy S II: according to some internal documents spied by Engadget, the Galaxy S II will feature a 4.3-inch Super AMOLED Plus display, dual-core 1GHz Exynos (aka Orion) CPU, NFC, 24Mbps HSPA+, and a thickness of 8.49mm at its thinnest points.
 Other specs we've heard for the S II include an 8 megapixel rear camera, 2 megapixel front-facing camera, 512MB RAM, and 16GB internal storage.
 Along with the specs, a high-res image that's said to be the Galaxy S II has leaked, which you can see above.

 Moving on to bigger things, the Galaxy Tab II's specs look a lot like the ones we heard yesterday, although with a few added goodies: 10.1-inch 1280x800 display, 1GHz CPU, and a completely stock version of Android 3.0 Honeycomb.